 Guests will be met on arrival at Cape Town International Airport, or at any other location of their choice in Cape Town for the start of their tour.
 From there the day is spent exploring one of the world's most beautiful cities.
 A cable car ride up Table Mountain is first on the agenda, from where sweeping views of the entire Cape Peninsula can be enjoyed.

-You will visit the world famous Kirstenbosch Botanical Gardens which had its origins when the mining magnate and philanthropist Cecil Rhodes donated the land to the people of South Africa.
-The garden is home to 4000 of the 18000 species of flora which are found in South Africa and creates a most remarkable display.
+You will visit the world-famous Kirstenbosch Botanical Gardens ,which had its origins when the mining magnate Cecil Rhodes donated the land to the people of South Africa.
+The garden is home to 4 000 of the 18 000 species of flora which are found in South Africa and creates a most remarkable display.
 The tour then makes its way to the hotel.

-The tour traces the Atlantic Ocean on the way back to Cape Town stopping at Boulders Beach, an attractive secluded beach comprising a tumble of huge round rocks on a sandy shore.
+The tour traces the False Bay on the way back to Cape Town, stopping at Boulders Beach, an attractive secluded beach comprising a tumble of huge round rocks on a sandy shore.
 The boulders are the ideal vantage point for observing the antics of the colony of mainland-based African penguins.